 - Find out what the school supply list is.
 Many private schools have in-school stores from where the kids will want to buy their supplies.

 - Get the children's uniforms in order.
-You may want to wait until you get to the school to see what uniform pieces most kids where before you spend a lot of money buying the uniforms.
+You may want to wait until you get to the school to see what uniform pieces most kids wear before you spend a lot of money buying the uniforms.

-- Unless you have your money in a small local bank, you probably do not have to worry about changing banks.
+- Unless you have money in a small local bank, you probably do not have to worry about changing banks.
 Still, this may be a consideration.
 Look into banks in your destination area.

-- Contact your new utilities and schedule to have their services turned on (local phone, long distance phone, cable, electricity, oil, gas, etc.).
+- Contact your new utilities and schedule to have their services turned on (local phone, long-distance phone, cable, electricity, oil, gas, etc.).

 - Find new doctors in the new location.